-6. Representative Image* Upload a single representative image of the property or project that will be used in the application review meeting.
-For historic properties, this should be an image of the front of the building.
+6. Representative Image* Upload a single representative image of the property or project to be used in the application review meeting that conveys the theme or purpose of the proposed project.
+For projects directed at historic properties or sites, this should be a recent image of the front of the building or site.